Vadheim

+The 0.37 km2 village had a population (2018) of 246 and a population density of 665 PD/km2.
+Since 2018, the population and area data for this village area has not been separately tracked by Statistics Norway.

+Etymology

+The name originates from the Norwegian words "vadestad", which translates to "shallow river crossing" and "heim" which translates to "home".
+"Vaim" is often used as a local nickname.

 History

+Farming Community

+Until around the year 1900 most people in Vadheim were farmers.
+The farmers often traveled to the city of Bergen to sell their goods.
+These goods often included wood, butter, animals and horses and were transported by the use of "jekter", a kind of small sailing ship.

+Tourism

+The road through Vadheim and up the Ytredalen valley towards Sunnfjord Municipality has been an important thoroughfare since time immemorial.
+The main road was completed in 1895.
+The central placement of Vadheim resulted in the village becoming a hub for tourism.
+In 1882, the Vadheim Hotel was built and the transport of tourists through the village became an important source of income for the farmers.

+Industrialization

+The high mountains surrounding the village has been a source of hydropower for the village.
+As soon as 1895, a dynamo was installed in the local river.
+This was most likely the first power plant in Sogn og Fjordane county.
+In 1906, the Englishman Edgar Ashcroft bought the rights to the waterways and created "Vadheim Elektrochemiske Fabriker" in 1907.
+The plant produced many different kinds of chemical products until its closure in 2007.
+The plant helped make Vadheim an industry town.

+World War I and World War II

 Vadheim is the resting place for one of the most famous warships of World War I. During that conflict, Germany converted a number of merchant ships to armed surface raiders.
 These ships cruised the world's shipping lanes and captured/sank Allied shipping.
 The most famous and successful of these was SMS Möwe.
 One of the ships she sank was Mount Temple which carried dinosaur fossils destined for the British Museum in London, England.
 Möwe survived the war.
 During World War II, under the name Oldenburg, was used in support of the occupation of Norway by Nazi Germany.
 On 7 April 1945 Bristol Beaufighter aircraft from No. 114 Squadron RAF, No. 455 Squadron RAAF, and No. 489 Squadron RNZAF sank Oldenburg at her moorings following an intense strafing and rocket attack.

 Shortly after the end of World War II, the pre-war criminal and wartime resistance fighter Johannes S. Andersen broke into the German barracks in Vadheim and killed two German prisoners-of-war.
 The incident caused a controversy in Norway after the war when Andersen was charged in court with killing them.
 It was decided in 1947 that his indictment would be withdrawn.